fin-hypergrid/core/README.md

 # JSON behavior totals rows

-adding totals rows just under the column headers is a simple.
-Call setTotals function on the JSON behavior an array of arrays of the content you want displayed.
+adding totals rows just under the column headers with Hypergrid is extremely simple.
+Call setTotals function on the JSON behavior and pass in an array of arrays of the content you want displayed.

 ```
     var totals =